 It’s not possible to redesign or delete the search page.
-However, your search page will still display any site-wide styles that you’ve set in the Site Styles panel.
-It will also display your site title, navigation, and footer content.
+However, your search page will have site-wide styles that you’ve set in the Site Styles panel.
+It will also include your site title, navigation, and footer.

 If you prefer to use a customized search page, we recommend creating a new page that uses the Search Block.
 If you create your own search page, you'll need to use a URL slug different than /search.

 Tip: If a visitor presses Return or Enter after a entering a query in a Search Block, the results will open in the /search page.